South Kesteven: Economy

 Farming is the main rural industry.
 The National Transmission System passes north–south through the district just west of Bourne and the A15.

 23% of occupations are in hotel and catering; 23% in public administration, education, and health; and 27% in construction and manufacturing.
 18% of companies are in knowledge-based industries, fairly high for the nearby region, but lower than Peterborough or Rutland (both 20%); the UK average is 20%.
 Although the district has a lower job density (jobs per resident) than the UK average, the relatively low local unemployment rate means many residents work outside the district.
 This also means that unemployed residents would be better looking for employment outside the district.

 Stamford has a presence in the publishing sector, specialising in domestic pets and aviation, helped by the proximity of EMAP in Orton, Peterborough.
 The largest employer in Bourne is the Bourne Prepared Produce site of Bakkavör, who prepare salads, and stir fry vegetables.

 The district opened its first purpose-built business innovation centre, called Eventus, on the A1175 at Market Deeping in July 2010.
 This is to attract high-tech companies, which the district notably lacks (as does most of the county), and was funded by the district and county councils.
 The district has a stable economy.
 It lies in the Welland Sub Regional Strategic Partnership (Welland SSP), which covers the district apart from Grantham, and has been run by Welland Enterprise (owned by Norfolk and Waveney Enterprise Services) based at Stoke Rochford.
 Grantham is covered by Lincolnshire Enterprise.
 Outside of the main towns, commercial development has been allocated for Colsterworth and the Roseland Business Park at Long Bennington on part of the former RAF Bottesford.

 The district forms the northern sector of the Peterborough Sub-Region (formed also with Rutland, South Holland, East Northamptonshire, Huntingdonshire and Fenland).
 Bourne, Stamford and Market Deeping are in Peterborough's travel to work area (TTWA).
 North of there, Grantham is the next TTWA.
 The A15 corridor to Bourne is where most people in the district work in Peterborough.
 At the 2001 census it was found only 65% of workers work in the district, but 13% go to Peterborough, 3% to Rutland and 2% to North Kesteven.
 Around 21% of people working in the district live elsewhere – 3% from North Kesteven and Peterborough, and 2% from Rutland.
 Around 700 people in the district travel to work in London.

 In 2011, South Kesteven District Council invested £60,000 to transform a patch of wasteland in Greyfriars into a revitalised play area for children.
 The initiative is now known as the Arnoldsfield Adventure Area.

 Visitor attractions

 The district has a 130-mile walk called the South Kesteven Round.

-Other attractions be found in the towns of Bourne (Bourne Abbey), Grantham (St Wulfrun's Church), Market Deeping, Stamford (Churches, markets etc.) among other places..
+Other attractions be found in the towns of Bourne (Bourne Abbey), Grantham (St Wulfram's Church), Market Deeping, Stamford (Churches, markets etc.) among other places..